Tailtiu was real, and Tailtiu was a myth.

 The funereal festival was a celebration of the memory of his foster mother but it also became much more.
 The harvest holiday became a place where laws were declared, handfastings were held, and sporting contests and storytelling were celebrated for two weeks.
 These games predate the Greek Olympics by over 1,000 years but ended under Norman conquest in 1,100 AD.
 The games lived again for a while in the early 1900s and all else we know of this event survives today in the festival known as Lughnasadh.

-I’ll be making some crabapple mead for Tailtiu this weekend at Harvest Homecoming, and telling her stories so that she is not forgotten, or fully eclipsed by Lugh.
-We who live, remember.
+I’ll be making some crabapple mead for Tailtiu this weekend at Harvest Homecoming, and telling her stories so that she is not forgotten, or fully eclipsed by Lugh, although she might not mind.

 Stories and memory are powerful.
 They make people endure long past their return to dust and dirt.
 Please, remember.
 Collect your harvests, sharpen your skills, and tell the stories of those who you love and would not have forgotten.
 Turn the jewels and make them sparkle in the light.

 The Tailteann Games of Ancient Ireland: Their Origin, Growth and Continuity through Centuries of Unwritten History by Peggy Stanaland Eastern Kentucky University: http://library.la84.org/SportsLibrary/NASSH_Proceedings/NP1977/NP1977g.pdf